Do I Have RSD?

 RSD and ADHD: Why Rejection Hits Harder

-The connection makes sense when you understand how ADHD affects the brain.
 ADHD isn't just about attention — it's about regulation.
 The same neurological differences that make it hard to regulate focus also make it hard to regulate emotions.
-When rejection hits, the ADHD brain struggles to put on the brakes.

 What Can You Do About RSD?

-Here's the good news: understanding RSD is the first step — and you're already doing that.
+Understanding RSD is the first step — and you're already doing that.
 Just knowing there's a name for what you experience, and that it's not a character flaw, can be genuinely healing.

-You don't have to figure this out alone.
 There's help for specific situations — whether it's RSD at work, in relationships, or as a parent supporting a child with rejection sensitivity.

 Frequently Asked Questions About RSD